Vinton to feature unique glowing bike trail

 “The idea for the trail generated itself more than a decade ago, when a former director wanted to set up a comprehensive trail network throughout Vinton,” Matt Boggess, Director of Vinton Parks and Rec said.
 “Shive-Hattery out of Cedar Rapids was brought on board as engineers for the project to put together a master plan.
 The project really never went further than just a concept phase.”

-Boggess and former director Brett Barker revisited the idea years later, the former keeping the ball rolling with the former moved on from the position.
+Boggess and former director Brad Barker revisited the idea years later, with Boggess keeping the ball rolling when Barker moved on from the position.
 Prices were updated to allow for the department to search for grants to fund the $600,000 project.
 Funding from the state has been received for the overall project as well.

 “The synopsis is to make Vinton a more mobile, accessible community for residents and visitors,” Boggess said.
 “We talked with Shive-Hattery again about how we could connect all three of the school buildings.”